Airlock as a Service Knowledge Base

 Notice

 Before Support can add a column, the tenant IAM must already be deployed via the Airlock Console.
 First, deploy a valid IAM Medusa configuration ZIP without the new column(s).
 After this initial deployment, Support can add the column(s).
-You can then update the medusa-configuration.xml and deploy it in a second deployment via the Airlock Console.
+You can then update the iam-config.yaml and deploy it in a second deployment via the Airlock Console.

 Troubleshooting